awsdocs/aws-freertos-docs/doc_source/userguide/shadow-demo.md

 # AWS IoT Device Shadow Demo Application<a name="shadow-demo"></a>

-Amazon FreeRTOS includes a demo application that demonstrates how to programmatically update and respond to changes in an AWS IoT Device Shadow\.
-This demo application is defined in `Amazon FreeRTOS/demos/shadow/aws_iot_demo_shadow.c`\.
+FreeRTOS includes a demo application that demonstrates how to programmatically update and respond to changes in an AWS IoT Device Shadow\.
+This demo application is defined in `FreeRTOS/demos/shadow/aws_iot_demo_shadow.c`\.
 The device in this scenario is a light bulb whose color can be set to red or green\.

 The demo application creates three tasks:
 + A main demo task that calls `prvShadowMainTask`\.